Yorcloud/spfx-dynamic-theme-demo/README.md

 ## Summary

-Short summary on functionality and used technologies.

-[picture of the solution in action, if possible]
+Demo code of dynamic theme events in SPFx

 ## Used SharePoint Framework Version